Tasarinan/editor-framework/docs/manual/register-panels.md

     });
 </script>
 ```

-Then save it in your package's panel folder.
+Then save it to your package's `panel` folder.
 After that register the html file in `package.json`:

 ```json
 {